hanlonlab/shift-python/DeveloperGuide.md

 ---

-### SHIFT PythonClient Installation
+### SHIFT Python Installation

 **Depending on how python was installed in your system, you may need to use `sudo` in the commands below.**

-To install the PythonClient:
+To install SHIFT Python:

 - In the Terminal: `# python3 setup.py install`

-To uninstall the PythonClient:
+To uninstall SHIFT Python:

 - In the Terminal: `# pip3 uninstall shift`